vrtbl/passerine/README.md

 filter { x -> x >= pivot } remaining
 ```

-`filter` takes a predicate, which is a function, and an iterable, and produces a new iterable where the predicate is true for all items.
+`filter` takes a predicate (a function) and an iterable (like a list), then produces a new iterable where the predicate is true for all items.
 But you knew that 😉.
-Although parenthesis would've been sufficient for the above example, it's stylistically more coherent to use parenthesis for grouping, and blocks for regions of computation.
+Although parenthesis are sufficient to unambiguiate the inline function definition after `filter`, it's stylistically more coherent to use parenthesis for *grouping*, and blocks for *regions of computation*.

-Passerine allows splitting around operators to break up long expressions and to improve legibility of certain mathematical expressions:
+Passerine allows splitting up lines around operators to break up long expressions.
+This can help improve the legibility of certain expressions:

 ```passerine
 sort lower